-The following chart shows the structure of the controlling shareholders of Anheuser-Busch InBev SA/NV acting in concert (situation as at 31 December 2014).
+The following chart shows the structure of the controlling shareholders of Anheuser-Busch InBev SA/NV acting in concert within the meaning of the Belgian Law of 1 April 2007 on public take-over bids (situation as at 31 December 2015).

-- 1. Shareholders' structure as at 31 December 2014 based on information provided to Anheuser-Busch InBev by those shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 on the notification of significant shareholdings, article 74 of the Belgian law of 1 April 2007 on public take-over bids and the Articles of Association of the Company or based on information included in public filings with the US Securities and Exchange Commission. - 2.
+- 1. Shareholders' structure as at 31 December 2015 based on information provided to Anheuser-Busch InBev by those shareholders who are compelled to disclose their shareholdings pursuant to the Belgian law of 2 May 2007 on the notification of significant shareholdings, article 74 of the Belgian law of 1 April 2007 on public take-over bids and the Articles of Association of the Company or based on information included in public filings with the US Securities and Exchange Commission. - 2.
 A Shareholders Agreement between EPS, EPS Participations, BRC and Stichting Anheuser-Busch InBev provides for equal voting and control rights of BRC and EPS over Stichting Anheuser-Busch InBev and, indirectly, over Anheuser-Busch InBev shares held by it. - 3.
-The Stichting Anheuser-Busch InBev, BRC, EPS, EPS Participations, Rayvax, Sébastien Holding, Fonds InBev Baillet Latour and Fonds Voorzitter Verhelst act in concert. - $4. \ Anheuser-Busch In Bev \ and its subsidiary, Brandbrew, together hold \ 0.05\% \ of the company's shares \ as \ at \ 31 \ December \ 2014.$
+The Stichting Anheuser-Busch InBev, BRC, EPS, EPS Participations, Rayvax, Sébastien Holding, Fonds Baillet Latour and Fonds Voorzitter Verhelst act in concert within the meaning of article 3, 13° of the Belgian Law of 2 May 2007 on the notification of significant shareholdings.
+MHT Benefit Holding Company and LTS Trading Company act in concert with the aforementioned entities within the meaning of article 3, §2 of the Belgian Law of 1 April 2007 on public take-over bids. - 4.
+Anheuser-Busch InBev and its subsidiary, Brandbrew, together hold 0.11% of the company's shares as at 31 December 2015.